 Scholarly Commons Citation

 Baker, James E., "A Running Start: Getting “Law Ready” during a Presidential Transition" (2008).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1429.
+1429.